- Introduction

 user. -

-Depending on the MongoDB version, run the following commands to create a user and assign it permissions.
+Run the following commands to create a user and assign it permissions:

 Whitelist Hevo’s IP Addresses